dandanio/rootless-podman-quadlets/README.md

 * * *

-_These configurations were tested on Ubuntu 26.04 with Podman 5.7.0 (apt installed).
+_These configurations were tested on Ubuntu 26.04 with Podman 5.7.0 (apt installed) on an Intel NUC 13i7 with 64 gb memory and a 2 tb NVME SSD.
 They should work on any recent systemd distro with a Podman version ≥ 4.4, but your mileage may vary._